aleph-im/aleph-js/docs/guide/getting-started.md

 Posts are unique documents, posted in a certain channel and for a certain type.

-They can have a `ref`, which is searcheable.
+They can have a `ref`, which is searchable.
 This reference is useful for a few things things:

 - To reference another document (as a comment for example)
 - To reference something else (an address, a transaction hash, a location ID, whatever), to specify this post is about it
 - To reference another document to amend it.
-This specific case is interesting, if you post with type `amend` and another post has in the `ref` field, all new occurence of the original post (granted you are authorized to do it) will be shown with new content, like an "amend and replace". (it is useful to edit content).
+This specific case is interesting, if you post with type `amend` and another post has in the `ref` field, all new occurrence of the original post (granted you are authorized to do it) will be shown with new content, like an "amend and replace". (it is useful to edit content).

 ### Creation